DFE-Digital/teacher-services-cloud/documentation/onboard-service.md

 ### Create terraform environment
 This creates the minimum Azure resources required to run terraform, ie storage account and keyvaults.

-- Validate: `make <environment config> validate-azure-resources`.
-Example: `make development validate-azure-resources`
+- Validate: `make <environment config> validate-arm-resources`.
+Example: `make development validate-arm-resources`
-- Deploy: `make <environment config> deploy-azure-resources`.
-Example: `make development deploy-azure-resources`
+- Deploy: `make <environment config> deploy-arm-resources`.
+Example: `make development deploy-arm-resources`

 ### Configure Statuscake credentials
 If Statuscake is not required at this stage, comment out resources in `terraform/application/statuscake.tf` and the provider in `terraform/application/terraform.tf`.